okzyrox/tundra/readme.md

 # Tundra

-was tired and thought "hey this would be cool ngl", but im too untalented to ever write such a thing.
+was tired and thought "hey this would be cool ngl", but im too untalented to ever write such a thing. and then i did it anyway

 read at: `./2am-writeup.md`